Lubricants and Additives

 - Flash point

-Biodegradation is one of the most important factors in assessing the environmental fate of lubricants and chemicals.
-Lubricants coming into the aquatic environment and get in contact with the sewage treatment microorganisms, which is the basis for the assessment of aquatic biodegradation:
+Biodegradability is one of the most important factors in assessing the environmental fate of lubricants.
+Lubricants get in contact with the aquatic environment and sewage treatment microorganisms, which is the basis for the assessment of aquatic biodegradability:

 Sturm Test acc.
 OECD 301B

-Use of the modified Ames test as an indicator of the carcinogenicity of residual aromatic extracts:
+The modified Ames test provides information about the carcinogenicity of residual aromatic extracts: